chipster/chipster-openshift/k3s/backup-to-s3.md

 ### Configure the public key

 Configure the public key in your `~/values.yaml` for the backup and file-storage services.
 The public key lines must be indented correctly to be recognized as a text block in the yaml format.
 Getting the indentation there is annoying.
 Usually code editors like [Visual Studio Code](https://code.visualstudio.com) can do this by selecting the text block and hitting the tab key a few times.
 Copy the whole key, even if this example is shortened to show only the first and last lines.
-Note that also the empty line must have correct number of indenting space characters.
+Note that also the empty line must have correct number of indenting space characters and that the vertical bar character `|` is necessary to start the multiline text block.

 ```yaml
 deployments: